 More than a century and a half ago, Boonton was an epicenter of anti-slavery work.
 The town was considered one of the most important Underground Railroad links in the New Jersey chain that moved some 40,000 slaves north to freedom in Canada.
 Local abolitionist Dr. John Grimes lived here while publishing his monthly newspaper, The New Jersey Freeman, and sheltering runaway slaves in his home.
 Boonton was also home to Charles Fern Hopkins, a courageous Medal of Honor recipient who survived the horrors of the Confederate Army’s Andersonville prison.
 Hopkins helped his father, who owned the Powerville Hotel, to transport and harbor escaped slaves.
 He chronicled his Underground Railroad experiences in the 1910 publication Boonton: Gem of the Mountain, which identified individuals and communities involved in the Boonton area’s Underground Railroad’s network.

 Things to Do:

 Although Boonton is a town built on industry, it is not without natural beauty.
 Grace Lord Park, with its fountain, falls and landmark gazebo, is home to the town’s concerts during the summer season.
-The Rockaway River meanders through the park and our town offering walking trails and a variety of flora and fauna for the nature enthusiast.
-Boonton is home to one of Morris County’s best kept secrets.
-The Boonton Falls.
+The Rockaway River meanders through the park and the town offers walking trails and a variety of flora and fauna for the nature enthusiast.
+Boonton is home to one of Morris County’s best kept secrets–The Boonton Falls.
 Rivaled only by the Great Falls of Paterson, the power of the falls helped establish the town as a iron town in the 1800s.
 Now, it offers hiking trails and a chance to see the town as it looked a century ago.